hdc-arizona/hdc-arizona.github.io/index.md

 When human concerns and our modern technological society overlap, we strive to advance computer science in order to help people lead better lives.

-The HDC Lab was founded by [Carlos](http://cscheid.net) when he joined the department.
 We are part of the
 [Department of Computer Science](http://www.cs.arizona.edu) at the [University of Arizona](http://www.arizona.edu)'s [College of Science](http://cos.arizona.edu/).